Ravi Shankar (spiritual leader)

 Ravi Shankar (born 13 May 1956) is an Indian guru and spiritual leader.
-He is also referred to as Sri Sri or Gurudev.
-From around the mid 1970s, he worked as an apprentice under Maharishi Mahesh Yogi, the founder of Transcendental Meditation.
-In 1981, he founded the Art of Living Foundation.
+He is also referred to by the honorifics Sri Sri and Gurudev.
+From the mid-1970s, he worked as an apprentice under Maharishi Mahesh Yogi, the founder of Transcendental Meditation, before founding the Art of Living Foundation in 1981.

+His work has included programmes related to meditation, yoga, and stress-management practices, and he is associated with the development of Sudarshan Kriya, a breathing technique taught as part of the Art of Living Foundation's activities.

+Shankar has also been involved in international peace mediation, including the Colombian peace process and the Ayodhya dispute in India.
+In 2016, he was awarded the Padma Vibhushan, India's second-highest civilian honour.

 Life

-He was born on 13 May 1956 in Papanasam, Tamil Nadu, to Vishalakshi and R.S.Venkat Ratnam.
+Shankar was born on 13 May 1956 in Papanasam, Tamil Nadu, to Vishalakshi and R. S. Venkat Ratnam.
 He was named "Ravi" (an Indian name which means "sun") because his birth was on a Sunday, and "Shankar" after the eighth-century Hindu saint, Adi Shankara, whose birthday was the same day as Shankar's.

 His first teacher was Sudhakar Chaturvedi, an Indian Vedic Scholar and a close associate of Mahatma Gandhi.
 He completed his graduation in Physics from St. Joseph's College, Bangalore in 1973.
 After graduation, he travelled with his second teacher, Maharishi Mahesh Yogi, giving talks and arranging conferences on Vedic science, and setting up Transcendental Meditation and Ayurveda centers.

 In the 1980s, he initiated a series of practical and experiential courses in spirituality around the globe.
 He says that his rhythmic breathing practice, Sudarshan Kriya, came to him in 1982, "like a poem, an inspiration", after a ten-day period of silence on the banks of the Bhadra River in Shivamogga, in the state of Karnataka, adding, "I learned it and started teaching it".

 In 1983, he held the first Art of Living course in Switzerland.
 In 1986, he travelled to Apple Valley, California, in the US to conduct the first course to be held in North America.